 - 22 June 2009 | Windsurfing

 Round three of the Irish Slalom Series (ISS) took place on June13th/ 14th at the world famous windsurfing location of Brandon Bay, Co.
 Kerry.
 Based just outside the small village of Castlegregory on the Maharees peninsula the event was hosted by Jamie Knox Watersports.

 To begin the weekend, the ISS Crew were delighted to announce the new title sponsor of the ISS for 2009; DiscoverIreland.ie.
 Castlegregory has always provided some exciting racing over the past few years.
 Some competitors begin their preparations early and got some training in on Friday at Dumps beach.

 The official start of Round 3 began early on Saturday morning at Jamie Knox’s.
 With such a wide choice of top notch beaches, Jamie decided to call the beach on the day to best suit the conditions.
 With registration complete, each entrant was presented with a shiny new racing bib supplied by DiscoverIreland.ie.

 True to form Ireland’s most efficient race officer; Greg Day, had competitors on the water straight away.
 With a large Silver Fleet contingent it was decided to run both fleets separately.
 A strong 20 knot breeze allowed the race crew to set a large downwind slalom course for the Gold Fleet and a slightly easier course for the Silver Fleet.

 The first few races in the silver fleet saw Glen Warden, Paul Green, John Kileen and local sailor Tom Knox take the top positions.
 For the first time a full ladies fleet was also looking very competitive with Johanne Murphy and Alison Beirne sharing the number one slots.

 After a great days sailing, the convoy left Sandy Bay at 7pm and headed for another famous site – Spillanes Bar.
 Dj Debbie was on hand to provide the tunes to what could be considered to be the best display of dodgy dancing ever seen at an Irish Windsurfing Competition.
 The party continued on into the early hours with tired sailors retreating for rest after word spread of Sunday’s forecast.

 The level of sailing in the silver fleet continued to rise and with a full days racing behind them, newcomers Kevin Cunningham, Stephen Kelly and Cormac Daly looked like seasoned racers blasting out into in the middle of Brandon Bay.
 While the top positions of the ladies fleet remained unchanged – both Alessia Stocca and Eilis NiDhill sailed very well in the challenging conditions.

 While the familiar faces at the front sailed very well, they were joined by a new specialist team of Gareth Nehill, Barry Whitelaw, Cormac O’Beirne and Gul Molyneux.
 The guys worked extra hard in the light conditions and were consistently at the top end of the fleet.
 Despite some periods of 20 knots, the wind failed to remain consistently above the 12 knot limit for ranked racing.

 After lunch the race crew took both fleets back onto the water.
 In the afternoon session, both fleets started together giving the silver fleet some insight into the mayhem of a gold fleet start.
 After such a great display of windsurfing, in one of the best locations in the country, it was time to announce the winners.
 Jamie Knox helped out with the prizes and ensured all those who sailed their hearts out were duly rewarded.

 The next stop on the series takes competitors to the far north western shores of Downings, Co.
 Donegal.
 Guaranteed to be Ireland’s biggest windsurfing event, current forecast suggest in excess of 100 competitors.
 With a big function planned for Saturday night and fleets to suit all abilities – you would be mad to miss it!
-More information available on www.irishslalom.ie

 The Dodgy Dancing Award